Listen. Shape. Improve.

 What are the barriers?

-- The quality, accessibility and availability of review or consultation documents.
+• The quality, accessibility and availability of reviews or consultation documents.

 Our Commitment

-- If you do not have existing links, we will refer your work to [*Provider TBC].
-Their expert panel will review, scrutinise and ensure that the service user voice is heard.
+• Our expert panel can review, scrutinise and give feedback to ensure that the service user voice is heard.